Yash-Hax/Admin_finder/README.md

 # Admin_finder
-It is admin finder script , which help you to find admin panels on lots of website
+It is an admin panel finder script that let you find admin panels of different different web application